ebruri/ajr-portfolio/README.md

 * NPM

 ## Description
 This website showcases Andrew J Rice's work and has information about his career.
+The portfolio has 4 different components; intro page, about me page, my work page and a contact page.

 ## Component Diagram